cap-js/docs/java/working-with-cql/query-execution.md

 Runtime views must be simple [projections](../../cds/cdl#as-projection-on), not using *aggregations*, *join*, *union* or *subqueries* in the *from* clause, but may have a *where* condition if they are only used to read.
 On write, the restrictions for [write through views](#updatable-views) apply in the same way as for standard CDS views.
 However, if a runtime view cannot be resolved, a fallback to database views is not possible, and the statement fails with an error.

-CAP Java supports two modes for resolving runtime views on read:
+CAP Java provides two modes for resolving runtime views during read operations: [cte](#rtview-cte) and [resolve](#rtview-resolve).
+The following section introduces both modes using the CDS model and query below:
-- `cte`
-- `resolve`

-In the following section about `cte` and `resolve` we use the following CDS model and query as example:

 ```cds
 entity Books {